NYS Democratic Party Chair personally endorses Hochul for 2022 governor’s race

 New York City Public Advocate Jumaane Williams who is looking into a potential run for Governor tweeted following the Jacobs announcement that he will be “undeterred.”

+“I’m not talking about politics; I’m talking about lives today,” James said.

-Jacobs also says he gave former Governor Andrew Cuomo a “courtesy call’ ahead of his endorsement announcement today.
+Jacobs also says he gave former Governor Andrew Cuomo a “courtesy call’ ahead of his endorsement announcement.